 - As a general rule, always leave the kitchen cleaner than when you entered it. - No one is allowed to leave unwashed dishes in the kitchen for any reason.
-When you use any dishes, mugs, or silverware in the kitchen, you are responsible for cleaning them and putting them away in the appropriate place.
-Leaving them in the drying rack, is not putting them away! - The refrigerator in the kitchen is for staff and faculty use only.
-Students may use the refrigerator in the Student Lounge in the lower level of Nyvall Hall.
+When you use any dishes, mugs, or silverware in the kitchen, you are responsible for cleaning them and putting them away in an appropriate place.
+Leaving them in the drying rack is not putting them away! - The refrigerator in the kitchen is for staff and faculty use only.
+Students may use the refrigerator in the Student Lounge on the lower level of Nyvall Hall.
 The refrigerator may not be used for long-term storage.
-Please label/date your food! - Any and all food waste must be placed in the trash and never the sink, as it clogs the drains - The sink near the coffee machine should not be used for washing dishes, only hands. - No personal items should be left in the kitchen for any reason.
-Personal coffee cups may be left in the appropriate cabinet. - Food left out is not free for the taking unless labeled as such.
-Food in the fridge is there for events or belongs to faculty/staff and is not free for the taking.
-The exception is coffee cream. - Supplies belong to seminary offices.
-If you are hosting an event, you are responsible to provide your supplies, etc. If you would like to use the dishes, serving ware, etc. make arrangements with seminary staff ahead of time.
+Please label/date your food! - Any and all food waste must be placed in the trash and never the sink, as it clogs the drains. - The phone in the kitchen is set for on-campus calls only. - No personal items, such as books, notebooks, jackets, or discarded mail should be left in the kitchen for any reason.
+Personal coffee cups may be left on the coffee cup shelves. - Food left out is not free for the taking unless labeled as such.
+Food in the fridge is there for events or belongs to faculty/staff and is not free for eating, unless labeled as such.
+The exception to this is coffee cream. - Locked cupboards contain supplies that belong to an office.
+If you are hosting an event, you are responsible for providing your own tableware/plates/napkins/cups, etc.